georust/proj/proj-sys/README.md

 crate; you shouldn't use its API directly.** See the [`proj`](https://github.com/georust/proj) crate for general use.

-A guide to the functions can be found here: https://proj.org/development/reference/functions.html.
+A guide to PROJ functions can be found here: https://proj.org/development/reference/functions.html.

 By default, the crate will search for an existing `libproj` (via `PROJ v7.1.x`)